In page navigation

 What is the difference between buying, selling, and trading shares?

 If you’re new to stock investing, then it’s important to understand the basics of how to buy, sell, and trade Nintendo shares.
 Here’s a quick run-through of what’s involved in each.

-This process involves finding a broker and placing an order to buy Nintendo stock, as outlined in the steps further up this page.
-Ideally you want to time your investment when the stock’s price is low so that you can profit by selling the shares after they increase in value.
+This process involves finding a broker and placing an order for Nintendo stock, as outlined in the steps further up this page.
+Ideally, you want to time your investment when the stock’s price is low so that you can profit by selling the shares after they increase in value.

 Selling Nintendo shares

 When you sell any Nintendo shares you have bought, you’ll want to do so at a higher price than the one at which you bought to earn a profit.

 When you sell is up to you.
 You might decide to hold for a long period of time, hoping to benefit from the company growing steadily throughout.
 Or, if you see that Nintendo’s stock is already up a lot compared to the price you bought it and you’ve noticed that the stock market is starting to fall, it might make sense to sell and take your profits to invest elsewhere.
 Equally, if the stock has fallen since you bought it and looks set to fall further, it might be a good idea to cut your losses by selling your shares.

 Trading is the same process as buying and selling shares, it’s just done over shorter periods of time with the aim to make small profits on a regular basis.
 This means that you can make money faster and spend your profits in your day-to-day life – however, on the other side it means you can lose money faster as well.
 For inexperienced investors, we generally recommend making investments for at least 6 months to a year instead of making trades in quick succession.